 Talent washing the gel with PBS.

-Repeat the treatment with Sulfo SANPAH and the PBS washes [1], then add 250 microliters of HEL to the gel [2] and incubate it overnight in a humidity chamber at 4 degrees Celsius, covered with aluminum foil [3].
+Repeat the treatment with Sulfo SANPAH and the PBS washes [1], then add 250 microliters of hen egg lysozyme or HEL (pronounce spelling each letter, H – E - L) to the gel [2] and incubate it overnight in a humidity chamber at 4 degrees Celsius, covered with aluminum foil [3].
 After the incubation, remove the HEL antigen and wash the gel with PBS 3 times [4].
-Authors: How do you pronounce HEL?
+Finally, cover the gel with 500 microliters of B cell culture media, and let go to room temperature [5].

 Use 3.1.2.